Stay at one of the finest hotels in the world, Royal Mansour

 Duration: 2 Weeks

+The country is not undiscovered.
 Most tourists keep to a narrow range of sites, which means popular places such as the Majorelle Garden have become overrun.
 But it also means that it’s surprisingly easy to escape the crowds.
-Even in Marrakech, one need only turn a corner to find an unspoiled alley or a small square.
-A good guide helps, and if I’m being perfectly frank, paying for expensive hotels helps as well.
-The experience of staying at Dar Ahlam’s private desert camp is worlds away from staying in crowded Merzouga.
+Even in Marrakech, one need only turn a corner to find an unspoiled alley or an evocative small square.